petkaantonov/deque/README.md

 #####`new Deque(Array items)` -> `Deque`

-Creates a double-ended queue from the `items`.
+Creates a double-ended queue from `items`.

 ```js
 var deque = new Deque([1,2,3,4]);